MaterializeInc/materialize/doc/user/content/integrations/cli/_index.md

    ```
    ```
    Authenticated using profile 'default'.
-   Connected to the default cluster. psql (14.2)
+   Connected to the quickstart cluster. psql (14.2)
    Type "help" for help.